THE ANCIENT CEMETERY OF HEVRON

 R' David Yitzhak

-R' Chaim Katz (Eretz HaHayyim) grandson of the
+R' Chaim Katz (Eretz HaHayyim) grandson of the SM"A

 R' Hanania Ishpareil